Incoming Student Resources

 ALEKS Math Placement: Any students wishing to take algebra, applied calculus, trigonometry, pre-calculus, or standard calculus must complete the ALEKS Math Placement assessment.
 Nearly all incoming UT Dallas students are required take the ALEKS Math Placement Exam.
+If you have AP scores on record with UT Dallas you do not have to complete the ALEKS.
+If you are waiting for scores from senior year it is recommended that you complete the ALEKS now to avoid delays in registration.
 You can find more information including a helpful FAQ on this website.
 Students must take the ALEKS Math Placement Exam proctored; additional information regarding online proctoring can be found here.

 CS Placement Test: All students with majors in the School of Engineering and Computer Science are required to take at least one programming course (CS/CE 1337 or CS 1325 depending on your major).
 Students have the option to bypass the prerequisite courses by passing the C++ Computer Science Placement Test which you may take only one time.
 If you believe you have AP, IB, or transfer credit for the prerequisite course you will need to work with your academic advisor.
 Students are able to take the CS Placement Test through Examity from home prior to early registration.
 First you will need to self-enroll into the exam course in eLearning by following these steps.
 Once you have enrolled in the exam course in eLearning you will need to review this guide for using and setting up your Examity account.
 There is a fee associated with using Examity which you can find more information about here.